curievision/iOS-ARKit-App/README.md

 # Description

 The Application emulates the product view of the Stockx's mobile App.
 We have a single product (the id is hardoced in the App) that is fetched from Curie's API and displayer in a product view.
 Once the App is started it starts fetching a 3D model for the product.
 While the product is being downloaded, a thumbnail image appears.
 This thumbnail image is currently a placeholder which shows only while we are waiting for the 3D model to download, after that it replaces it.
+Currenlty, we are still working on generating thumbanail urls for our products.
+If you notice a problem that the thumbnail image does not appear, please let us know and we will work to resolve it.

 You may notice that this app utilizes a framework for actually calling the API.
 This framework automatically handles for you downloading and caching models.
 An example of how to use the framework is located in

 `ARTask/ARTask/ViewController.swift`